williamsba/Tezos-WordPress-Plugin/README.md

 * Registers a new NFT custom post type
 * Connect your Tezos Wallet
-* Import all NFT collectibles into a new NFT custom post type registered in WordPress
+* Import all NFT collectibles into the new NFT CPT
 * Delete all imported content with one click

 ## Usage